-In Asian,a rice is eaten at every meal.
+In Asia, rice is eaten at every meal.

 For lunch and dinner, there is generally a steamed white rice on the side of several stir-fried dishes with veggies and a bit of meat.
 Every once in awhile they'll fry some leftover rice with other leftovers for “fried rice.”

-And the occasional noodle dish, but mostly, it's just rice.
+There is the occasional noodle dish; but mostly it's just rice.

-Do they then, too, have a bowl of white rice with a side of dishes?
+Do they then, too, have a bowl of white rice with a side of dishes for breakfast?

 Sometimes.
 But more often they will have a rice-based porridge that is really quite good.

 It's basically just “rice soup,” or rice porridge, a really watered-down rice.